 Catalina R. Fortino was the vice president for education and the director of the United Federation of Teachers' Teacher Center before her election as a NYSUT vice president in April 2014.

 Fortino is a nationally recognized expert in professional development, curriculum, assessments and program development in the teaching profession and has distinguished herself among the educators who specialize in school reform for high-needs schools.
-She also spearheaded the UFT's efforts to effectuate a framework for assessing teacher practice that is supportive and developmental for educators.

 Before turning her focus to professional development and the Teacher Center, Fortino was an early childhood teacher, a teacher of bilingual early childhood special education and a bilingual educational evaluator.